 15. Which indicators does the FMI consider as part of its management and monitoring in order to determine whether its participants/members face difficulties due to idiosyncratic and/or market stress (outside of entry into resolution)?

-There are no predefined stress indicators at overall TARGET level.
+There are no predefined stress indicators at overall TARGET2 level.
+In TARGET2-PT, daily liquidity usage patterns are monitored.